minimaxir/gemimg/README.md

 ## Demo

-You can demo chat-apps very quickly with simpleaichat!
-First, you will need to get a Gemini API key (from a project which has billing information)L
+First, you will need to get a Gemini API key (from a project which has billing information), or a free applicable API key.

 ```py3
 from gemimg import GemImg